lordlwas/lordlwas/README.md

 Feel free to yap, you can vent, I listen but I'm not good at responding so make sure you are alright with that before doing so

-I can yap or be quiet, scared to yap sometimes cause I could tell a new person every single thing about myself just cause I found them comfortable, but it might annoy them
+I can yap or be quiet, scared to yap sometimes cause I could tell a new person every single thing about myself just cause I found them comfortable, but it might annoy thema

+PS, I tend to be ponies that I kin!
+Sometimes I don't put kin but you can just check my listography for my kins